Aftercare Following a Permanent Makeup Procedure

 PROTECT THE TREATED AREA!!

-- Protect from water for 2 weeks, you may apply a good layer of Vaseline before taking shower to avoid a direct contact with water.
+- Protect from water for 2 weeks, you may apply a thin layer of the ointment provided before taking shower to avoid a direct contact with water.

 - Protect from mechanical damage